Withdrawal Symptoms: What to Expect for Every Substance

 Irritability, mood swings, difficulty sleeping, and a sense of hopelessness are all normal parts of the process.
 None of these mean you are broken or that recovery is not working.
 They mean your brain is healing, and healing takes time.

 If the emotional weight becomes unbearable, if you are having thoughts of self-harm, or if you feel like you cannot keep going, reach out.
-Call 988 (Suicide and Crisis Lifeline), text HOME to 741741 (Crisis Text Line), or go to your nearest emergency room.
+Call 988 (Suicide and Crisis Lifeline), text HOME to 741741 (Crisis Text Line), contact the Never Use Alone overdose hotline: 1-877-696-1996 if you are at risk of using, or go to your nearest emergency room.
+The CDC overdose prevention resources also offer practical guidance for staying safe.
 You deserve support through this, not just for the physical symptoms but for all of it.

 For a broader look at what to expect during the recovery process, see our detox timeline guide.
 If you are considering rapid detox as an option, understand the risks and benefits before making a decision.